How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Setting

-The third party, in addition to ${\cal \bf{W}}$ and ${\cal \bf{B}}$, is the "helper" of ${\cal \bf{W}}$, who is assumed to be the cheating party. ${\cal \bf{C}}$ is assumed to be a player of championship strength, who can intervene and advise ${\cal \bf{W}}$ how to move.
-This mimics cheating in the real world, where players use a chess engine tuned to a very high level, and play the move suggested by it.
+The third party, in addition to ${\cal \bf{W}}$ and ${\cal \bf{B}}$, is the "helper" of the cheating party ${\cal \bf{W}}$.
+This helper, denoted ${\cal \bf{C}}$, is assumed to be a player of championship strength, who can intervene and advise ${\cal \bf{W}}$ how to move.
+This mimics cheating in the real world, where players use a chess engine tuned to a very high level, and play the moves suggested by it.
+In all our experiments, the Elo levels of ${\cal \bf{W}}$ and ${\cal \bf{B}}$ were set to 1500, and that of ${\cal \bf{C}}$ to 3190.
+These values are used only for the experimental evaluation; the proposed methodology is independent of the specific Elo levels and can be applied to other strength settings.